text that reads, crystals, rocks, minerals, gemstones

 A Mineral's Streak May Help with Identification

-In mineralogy streak is the colour of a mineral in powdered form.
+In mineralogy, streak is the colour of a mineral in powdered form.
 The colour may be different from the exterior of the mineral.
-A streak test can be used to help with the identification of some minerals.

-Different minerals with the same colour can have the same colour streak.
-Many have a white streak.
+Different minerals with the same colour can have the same colour streak, and many have a white streak.

 Porcelain is used for several reasons.
-It's a hard man-made material that's readily available and relatively cheap.
-On Mohs scale of hardness it grades about 7, not many minerals are harder than that.
+It's a hard, man-made material that's readily available and relatively cheap.
+On the Mohs scale of hardness, porcelain grades about 7, and few minerals are harder than that.

-Because porcelain is naturally white, the powder's colour can be easily seen.
+Because porcelain is naturally white, the colour of the powdered residue can be easily seen.
 Rough porcelain is used instead of smooth because it helps break down fragments in the mineral.

-Magnetite and hematite can look very similar, but the streak in magnetite is black while in hematite it's blood-red or reddish-brown.
-Pyrite and gold can also look similar.
-Gold has a golden or yellow coloured streak while in pyrite it's brownish-black.
+Magnetite and hematite can look very similar, but the streak in magnetite is black, while in hematite it's blood-red or reddish-brown.
+Although pyrite and gold can have a similar appearance, gold has a golden or yellow-coloured streak, while in pyrite, it's brownish-black.

 Those with experience in carrying out a streak test will often be able to identify a mineral depending on how easy it is to produce the streak.